 Time.
 Of the essence.
 In scant supply.
 Is money.
 Nope, there aren’t many truisms about the ol’ ticking clock which boast of its abundance.
 As such, we’re often left wondering why we’d ever waste so much of it.
 Tied to the desk, vegging out on the sofa, scrolling through our phones vacuously, sharing the gym with sweaty strangers…not making the most of our short stint on this earth, let’s be honest.

-However, what if we told you that you could claw back some of that precious time and save a little money in the process.
-Yep, it’s possible to stay fit, fresh and full of life without an expensive gym membership.
+And suddenly, with so many of us finding ourselves at home, self-isolating, working or in quarantine, and with loads of the stuff on our hands, it’s important to keep fit whilst confined to your house.
+Yep, it’s possible to stay fit, fresh and full of life without an expensive gym membership or even coming into contact with another human.
 And that’s with a domestically based exercise regime, of course.
 With that in mind, here are 5 IDEAL tips for working out at home.

 CREATE A DEDICATED WORKOUT SPACE

 While we’re not all lucky enough to have a spare room that we can turn into a home gym at the wave of a credit card, most of us probably do have enough room for a little inexpensive home sports equipment like gym mats, dumbbells and resistance bands.
 Yep, within the tight real estate of your arm span, you can give yourself a top to toe workout with even the most basic of kit.
 If you’re blessed with a garden with enough space for a few bits, consider creating a ‘gym shed’ – exactly what it says on the tin – with the capacity for some aerobic exercise.
 A budget rowing machine and exercise bike can fit into a snug space fairly seamlessly.